xUnderrated/whats-spoofing/README.md

 - In Brazil, someone could take a cellphone to a notary office to register a "Notarial Act" to create a record that could be used in legal proceedings, claiming that the original message was deleted but keeping the evidence of the "QuotedMessage."
 - Creating embarrassing situations involving public figures (famous actors, politicians, etc.)

-## What Meta/Facebook sad about this
+## What Meta/Facebook said about this

 Hi Gustavo,